AndreasNeo/machine-learning-practical/README.md

 > * Implemented the gradients, forward and back propagation methods of a convolutional network.
 > * Implemented the max pooling layer.
 > * Explored the context in convolutional networks achieved with Pooling layers, Striding and Dilation.

+The repository is shared after granted permission from the course organizers.